 - Metformin: a commonly-prescribed drug for Diabetes Mellitus.

-- Antibiotics: a single course of antibiotics for few days can lead to chronic diarrhea for a month or several months.
-Antibiotics can kill the beneficial bacterial inside your intestine (learn more).
+- Antibiotics: a single course of antibiotics for a few days can lead to chronic diarrhea for a month or several months.
+Antibiotics can kill the beneficial bacteria inside your intestine (learn more).